Glattbach: History

 In the 12th century, the forest still reached the town gates at Aschaffenburg.
-In the dales, in humble settlements, lived the Mainz Archbishop's serfs who busied themselves in forestry and lived by hunting and working small farms.
-Out of one such settlement grew the village of Glattbach over the course of the centuries (earlier known as Gladebach and also Gladbach).
-It might have got its name from the goldlike glittering in the local stone found on the banks and on the bed of the brook (glad meant “glittering”, and Bach is German for “brook”).
-The economic relationships were quite humble; obligatory service, tithe payments and debts thwarted any growth.
+The Mainz Archbishop's serfs lived in small settlements in the dales, and worked in forestry, hunting and working small farms.
+Out of one such settlement grew the village of Glattbach over the course of the centuries, known earlier as Gladebach or Gladbach.
+It might have got its name from the goldlike glittering in the local stone found on the banks and the bed of the brook (glad meant “glittering”, and Bach is German for “brook”).
+The economic relationships were quite minimal.
 The only wealth came with the vineyards, which lay on the sunny south and southwest slopes.
 Cadastral names such as Wingert unterm Dorf, Wingert oberm Dorf and Am heißen Stein still recall the local winegrowing today.
 Since Glattbacher wine was known to be good, it led to Count Schönborn owning a vineyard here.
-After many bad harvests, the vines were torn up in the late 18th century, and instead intensive fruitgrowing began.
-This specifically involved cherries.
+After many bad harvests, the vines were torn up in the late 18th century, and replaced with intensive fruit growing, specifically of cherries.
 In industry, linen weaving was strongly represented.
-In 1832, seventeen linen weavers appeared in the old community books.
+In 1832, seventeen linen weavers were registered in the old municipality books.

 The endless sharing out of estates under Electoral Mainz inheritance law meant that the area of land available for each farmer to work was forever shrinking.
-While only ten families shared the 310 ha municipal area in 1661, by the mid 18th century there were 50 neighbours (or Nachbarn, as residents were called, as opposed to those who had moved to the community and therefore neither owned land nor had rights) who had to eke out their lives from the soil.
+While only ten families shared the 310 ha municipal area in 1661, by the mid 18th century there were 50 neighbours (or Nachbarn, as residents were called, as opposed to those who had moved to the municipality and therefore neither owned land nor had rights) who had to eke out their lives from the soil.

-The only major property, with 97 Morgen (somewhat less than 200 000 m²), was the herrschaftliches Höfchen (“Manorial Estate”), which passed to Kollegiatsstift St Peter und Alexander from noble ownership as a donation in 1334, later being bestowed by the STift upon various country noblemen.
-Later still, it passed to the liege lord, the Elector of Mainz, and eventually – about 1837 – it was sold into private ownership to the landed family Heeg.
+The only major property, with 97 Morgen (somewhat less than 200 000 m2), was the herrschaftliches Höfchen (“Manorial Estate”), which passed to Kollegiatsstift St Peter und Alexander from noble ownership as a donation in 1334, later being bestowed by the stift upon various country noblemen.
+Later still, it passed to the liege lord, the Elector of Mainz, and around 1837 it was sold into private ownership to the landed family Heeg.
 About 1800, the old Hofreith was torn down, and across the road a major estate with an oil and tobacco mill and a wine press was built, today known as the Helmshof.